kennygrant/bestiary/maps.md

 ## Keys not in the map

-A map retrieval yields a zero value when the key is not present, so always check a key is present before using it, if this distinction is important to you \(for example if you want to treat an empty string stored in the map differently from a missing value\).
+A map retrieval yields a zero value when the key is not present, so always check a key is present before using it if this distinction is important to you \(for example if you want to treat an empty string stored in the map differently from a missing value\).

 ```go
 key := "foo"